 The interior of the Dome of the Rock is made of wood and its exterior facade is porcelain, which simply sits on an octagonal marble base.

 * The "Holiest of All," also called, "the Most Holy Place," covered 100 square yards (And he made the Most Holy Place.
 Its length was according to the width of the house, twenty cubits, and its width twenty cubits...
 (2 Chronicles 3:8); one cubit equals 18 inches, so 20 x 20 cubits equal 10 x 10 yards) and was situated west of the geographic center of the Temple Mount.
 The octagonal Dome of the Rock is also situated west of the geographic center of the Temple Mount but covers almost 2,000 square yards (20 yards per side of the octagon).
-This means that the Dome of the Rock, which is almost 20 times larger, almost certainly covers the former site of the Temple of Jerusalem's Holiest of All, entering which was a very serious matter even for the high priest, unless he is a very special "High Priest":
+This means that the Dome of the Rock, which is about 20 times larger, almost certainly covers the former site of the Temple of Jerusalem's Holiest of All, entering which was a very serious matter even for the high priest, except for the "High Priest" mentioned here and explained here.

 Travel Tip